 "Let's be clear; we're not where we were in March of 2020," Harris said.
 "None of us want to go back to that."

-Harris shared that hanks to vaccines and booster shots, which she urged Americans to receive if they haven't already, the country is set up for success despite the increase in cases.
+Harris shared thanks to vaccines, and booster shots, which she urged Americans to receive if they haven't already, the country is set up for success despite the increase in cases.

 "Over 90% of the people who are in the hospital or who are dying from COVID as of today are the people who are unvaccinated," Harris said.
 "There is a way to deal with that.
 We have seen far too many people die."